MARINE 399 : Capstone: Marine Science

 |Capability 6:||Social and Environmental Responsibilities|

-- Demonstrate an in-depth understanding of a subfield of marine science (Capability 1)
+- Research, analyse and communicate an in-depth understanding of a subfield of marine science (Capability 1)

 - Evaluate and interpret the primary literature and/or raw data provided, in order to solve a scientific problem (Capability 2 and 3)